 Another approach to the ellipse is based on the following construction challenge: given a circle with center F1, and a point F2 inside it, construct a circle that passes through F2, and is tangent to the given circle.

-Connection: At the Urban School, we use these Construction worksheets (Teachers' Notes) in Math 2, our version of Geometry.
+Connection: I used these Construction worksheets (Teachers' Notes) in Math 2, a version of Geometry.
 The activities therein should help develop a solid foundation for the mathematics on this page.

 Here is a possible solution to the above challenge: